Send a premium hand-curated baby clothes and accessories giftbox. 👶🏻

 Bark Thong Hokkien Mee (木通福建面)

-Operating Hours: Opens daily 7am - 12pm, Close on Friday
+Hours: Opens daily 7am - 12pm, Close on Friday

 Facebook: Bark Thong Hokkien Mee (木通福建面)